comfysage/site/content/blog/neovim-native-configuration.md

-neovim's builtin completion has also been greatly improved: since version `0.11` you can already enjoy added highlights for matching results and pre-inserted 'ghost-text', and in neovim nightly there is now also support for `'autocomplete'` - meaning the completion popup will automatically appear while typing.
+neovim's builtin completion has also been greatly improved: since version `0.11` you can already enjoy added highlights for matching results and pre-inserted 'ghost-text', and in neovim nightly there is now also support for `'autocomplete'` - enabling this option will make the completion popup automatically appear while typing.

 lsp configuration has been a treat since `vim.lsp.config` got added. gone are the days of giant table's with configurations for all your